ehmorris/lunar-lander/notes.md

 # TODO

+- Ticks on top to show how the control surfaces are divided on mobile
 - Konami code on desktop?
 - Use vmin instead of vw for headline size
 - Make rest button svg border animation longer than the loading state timeout.
 This way the animations won't feel "stepped"